We are actively recruiting both pipers and drummers to join our band.

 If you're interested in considering joining the band, please click the Contact button below and send us a note, and we'll be in touch with you.

-We have recently established a TUITION FREE program for teaching new pipers and drummers.
+We have established a TUITION FREE program for teaching new pipers and drummers.
 The course for summer/fall 2021 is under way and we are not accepting beginning students at this time.
-We expect to start our next classes in the spring of 2022.
+We expect to continue the program so contact us for up to date information.
 Students who would like to learn the bagpipe or drums and join the band are encouraged to fill out our form by clicking the Contact button below.
 Please include any experience you have had, what city you live in, and your age (approximate is fine - we need to know who are school age, young adults, middle age, centenarians, etc.).
 We will let you know when our next beginner's course is scheduled.
 Meanwhile, you are welcome to visit us at a band practice, normally 7 PM Tuesday evenings at our practice hall in Largo.

 Pipers and drummers with more experience are welcome to join us at regular band practices on practice chanters/drum pads until they are comfortable to move on to the bagpipe or drum.
 Our band practices are relaxed and the perfect environment for intermediate students.
 If you are playing at the level that the classes are at any point in time, you may be able to join them.

 Band practices for experienced pipers and drummers focus on performance sets and marches for upcoming events.
 These are held every Tuesday evening, less frequently in the summer.
 Pipers also meet informally at 9 AM Thursdays in Taylor Park, covering everything from beginning piping and exercises, to advanced tunes that some members of the band are learning.

 Directions to the practice hall and Taylor Park are on the REHEARSALS tab under JOIN US.

 What Will I Need?